Kaustubh01/Itinerary-Comparer/README.md

 # 🗺️ Itinerary Comparer

-A web application that allows users to **upload or paste multiple travel itineraries**, compare them side-by-side, and choose the best travel plan based on **cost, duration, and included features**.
+A web application that allows users to **upload or paste multiple travel itineraries**, compare them side-by-side, and choose the best travel plan based on **cost, duration, and number of included features**.

 This is currently a **frontend prototype** built with React, designed to showcase the core comparison functionality.
-Future versions will include a backend and external integrations.

 ---

 ## 🚀 Features

-- **Upload Travel Itineraries (PDF or JSON)**
+- **Upload Travel Itineraries (JSON)**
 - **Parse and Display Itineraries** in a clean, user-friendly grid
 - **Side-by-Side Comparison** of 2 or more itineraries
 - **Highlight Key Differences** (pricing, accommodations, transportation)
-- Responsive UI built with **Tailwind CSS**
+- Responsive mobile friendly UI built with **Tailwind CSS**

 ---